 Social Media Marketing

 Did you know that as of July 2021, 295 million people were on social networks across the US?
 That is about three-quarters of our country’s population!
-Even grandma has an account on Facebook.
-Instagram, as well as Facebook, and Twitter are expecting growth in the coming years.
+Even Grandma has an account on Facebook.
+Instagram, as well as Facebook and Twitter, are experiencing rapid growth and will continue to in the coming years.

 Points of Social Media Marketing to consider: